tnguyen-tx/TrafficLight/README.md

 # TrafficLight
 The project is adopted from UT Austin’s Embedded System Shape the World course.
-The purpose of the project is to solve traffic light issue at a cross section of 2 one-way street with pedestrian crossing.
+The purpose of the project is to solve traffic light issue at a cross section of 2 one-way streets with pedestrian crossing.
 Three sensors are used for each road and pedestrians.
 A state machine is design to guarantee the traffic flow.
 The project runs on Texas Instrument TM4C123 launchpad board.
 Output port for road lights is port B (pin 0-5).
 Output port for pedestrian lights is port E (pin 1 and 3).